jfelten/knowhow-shell/content.md

     npm install knowhow-shell

-# Simple Usage - executing a single command
+## Simple Usage - executing a single command

-If you just want to execute a command without learning knowhow job syntax we provide a simple interface:
+If you just want to execute a command without learning knowhow job there is a simple interface:

 		var KnowhowShell = require('knowhow-shell.js');
 		var knowhowShell = new KnowhowShell();